 The Kent Reporter was part of a three-newspaper group (also including Auburn and Renton) launched in South King County in 1995.
 Today, the Kent Reporter covers the city’s geographic area of 29 square miles, including outlying unincorporated areas adjacent to city limits.
 The City of Kent is the fourth-largest city in King County, with a population more than 86,000.
 As a culturally rich destination, Kent’s quality of life features neighborhoods with strong community ties, 60 parks, an exceptional school district, and nationally accredited police and fire departments.
 In recent years, Kent has experienced impressive economic growth, and is nationally known as a prime location for manufacturing.

-The Kent Reporter won 5 awards from the Washington Newspaper Publishers Association, including awards for news writer of the year, best crime story, and best personality profile.
+The Kent Reporter won 15 awards from the Washington Newspaper Publishers Association, including six first Place awards.

 ages 25 to 54 years